Israel airfares skyrocket for holiday flights

 On El Al, for example, fares for the holidays are sky high.
 The reason for this is the ticket pricing method used in the industry, in which those who book early pay a lower price, while as time passes and less seats are available, fares climb.
 The same method operates for business class.

 El Al explains that since the outbreak of the war, the pricing system has been restrained, including lowering the maximum fare in economy class for each flight.
-However, economy class is almost full booked for the upcoming holidays, with the few available seats priced very high.
+However, economy class is almost fully booked for the upcoming holidays, with the few available seats priced very high.
 In premium and business classes, El Al has not lowered maximum fares.

 El Al admits that it is simply unable to meet demand.
 According to the Israel Airports Authority, in August El Al had a 43% market share of passengers passing through Ben Gurion airport.
 The highest fares are to destinations for which El Al currently has a virtual monopoly including New York and Bangkok.